Home » Alpha-1 » What conditions can be associated with Alpha-1?

 Big Fat Reference Guide – AlphaNet

-a painful skin condition characterized by discoloration of the skin, large eruptions, and scarring.
+necrotizing panniculitis, a painful skin condition characterized by discoloration of the skin, large eruptions, and scarring.
 This condition appears to be related to an inflammation of the blood vessels under the skin leading to death of the overlying skin.
 This condition is classified as a "vasculitis," an inflammatory condition of the blood vessels.
-The condition is known to respond well to intravenous Prolastin (and presumably other augmentation therapies, although these have not been tried yet).
+The condition is known to respond well to intravenous augmentation therapy.

 Big Fat Reference Guide – AlphaNet